-From Spring 2021, we will feature a series of exhibitions from The Jerwood Collection of Modern and Contemporary British Art.
+From Spring 2021, we are showing a series of exhibitions from The Jerwood Collection of Modern and Contemporary British Art.

 This year-long collaboration with The Harley Gallery will be the collection’s first-ever residency.
 It will run for a year, encompassing four exhibitions from an impressive range of UK artists.
 The Jerwood Collection has not been seen before in the Midlands and this collaboration will offer visitors an opportunity to see a privately-owned art collection that sits in comparison to The Portland Collection.